raphaelfacredyn/The-Game-Of-Things/README.md

 # The Game of Things
 The beginnings of an io game made with socket.io and matter.js.
+You can try it [here](http://www.rfsite.tk:8080/).

 ### Running